Transport in Uzbekistan: Railways

+Trams

+Uzbekistan has one town tramway system, which is located in Samarkand.
+The modern, electrified system opened its first line in 2017, and is the first system to operate in Samarkand since the Soviet-era system was disestablished in 1973.

+Metro lines

+The Tashkent Metro was the only such line in Central Asia, until the opening of the Almaty Metro.

 Highways

 As of 2005, Uzbekistan had 84400 km of roads, about 72000 km of which were paved.
 The road infrastructure is deteriorating, particularly outside of Tashkent.
 No significant highway projects were underway in 2006.
 In the early 2000s, U.S. engineers improved some roads around the port of Termez to facilitate movement of humanitarian supplies to Afghanistan.
 Uzbekistan is a member country of the United Nations’ Asian Highway Network, and several national roads are designated as part of the network.

 There are some parts of the roads considered as freeways, although mostly in a state of complete neglect and disrepair since the collapse of the Soviet Union.
 The ring road around Tashkent is about 70 km long, and completely multilaned, although it lacks a carriageway separation in most sections.

 The M39 Highway, connecting Tashkent and Samarkand is a 4-laned road in some 300 km of its length, although poorly maintained and without carriageway separation in most of its length.
 In January, 2017, the Kazakhstan and Uzbekistan governments made an agreement to reopen the 65 km section of this highway which passed through Kazakhstan that had been closed for ten years, avoiding the detour via Guliston.
 The M37 Highway starts from Samarkand, reaching west to the Turkmen border, via Navoiy and Bukhara.
 The A373 Highway starts from Tashkent, going east through Kokand of Fergana Region, and ends at the Kyrgyz border.

+In September 2019, The Asian Infrastructure Investment Bank proposed the Bukhara Road Network Improvement Project to improve the multiple assets of cross-border roads in Bukhara and the road networks in Karakalpakstan and Khorezm regions.
+The project finances were approved in June of 2020 and has been estimated to take 214.7 million USD.